raleel/mythras-srd/0001_Introduction.md

 This product is based on the following Reserved Material:

-_Mythras_, The Design Mechanism Copyright 2016, Written by Pete NashNash, and Lawrence Whitaker
+_Mythras_, The Design Mechanism Copyright 2016, Written by Pete Nash, and Lawrence Whitaker

 If you use our Licensed Material in your own published works, please credit us as follows: